LyleCoryMiller/Portfolio-Projects/Project-4-Credit-Risk-Analysis/README.md

-# 📌 Project 4 – Credit Risk & Default Prediction
+# 📌  Project 4 – Capital One Credit Risk Analysis

-This project evaluates the likelihood of customer default based on repayment history, credit limit, and demographics.
-SQL and Power BI were used to build insights supporting risk mitigation strategies.
+This project simulates how Capital One might evaluate the likelihood of customer default based on repayment history, credit limits, and demographics.
+SQL and Power BI were used to build insights that support risk mitigation strategies in consumer lending.

 ---